Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 8,241 Shares

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the firm’s stock in a transaction on Tuesday, March 5th.
-The shares were sold at an average price of $196.31, for a total transaction of $1,617,790.71.
-Following the completion of the transaction, the chief executive officer now directly owns 140,097 shares in the company, valued at approximately $27,502,442.07.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the company’s stock in a transaction dated Thursday, March 7th.
+The shares were sold at an average price of $200.73, for a total transaction of $1,654,215.93.
+Following the transaction, the chief executive officer now owns 123,615 shares in the company, valued at approximately $24,813,238.95.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

 Michael Cannon-Brookes also recently made the following trade(s):